 TO DO | SHOPPING

 What better way to get to know a city than through its food?
-If you’re looking to taste the good life of Montpellier, join Marine Dromard and her Food Tour.
-She will show you a different Montpellier, discovering some treasures of French gastronomy.
-No matter if you’re visiting for the first time, or maybe the 100th, you still will be surprised!
+If you’re looking to taste the best of Montpellier, join Marine Dromard and her Food Tour.
+She will show you a different Montpellier, and help you to discover some treasures of French gastronomy.
+No matter if you’re visiting Montpellier for the first time, or maybe the 100th, you will still be surprised!

-I meet the charming Marine at the Arc de Triomphe.
-From here, it is a short walk to our first culinary address.
+I met the charming Marine at the Arc de Triomphe.
+From here, it was a short walk to our first culinary address.
 “Le Panier d’Aimé” is a landmark in Montpellier.
-I feel like I’m in culinary heaven!
-Food lovers James and his wife Nathalie run this gourmet delicatessen store.
+I felt like I was in culinary heaven!
+Food lovers James and his wife Nathalie run this gourmet delicatessen.
 And they know good food!
 Mostly locally produced food that is.
-James tells me that he and his family personally tasted every single product in the shop.
+James told me that he and his family have personally tasted every single product in the shop.
 For your information: they sell over 2,700 products… From the grassiest olive oil to local wines and from the sweetest honey to the best tapenades.
-And all in between.
-Be warned: it’s impossible to leave this shop without buying anything.
+And everything in between.
+Be warned: it’s impossible to leave this shop without buying something.

-Our next stop is “Le Chai Castel’âne”.
+Our next stop was “Le Chai Castel’âne”.
 This caviste collects and sells some of the finest Languedoc wines.
-Although it’s 11 o’clock in the morning, we have to taste some of the local juice.
-When in France, do as the French do and since I’m here, I’m having a sip of three very different wines.
+Although it was 11 o’clock in the morning, we had to taste some of the local juice.
+When in France, do as the French do and since I was here, I might as well have a sip of three very different wines.
 To my shame, I am still no wine connoisseur, even after living in France for about ten years.
 But I do know a good wine when I taste one.
 And at Le Chai Castel’âne I tasted three good ones!

-Another discovery are the fantastic cakes of Monsieur Bruno Liégard.
-He welcomes us in full regalia, wearing an impressive chef’s hat.
-I like to bake cakes myself, but these cakes are of a whole other level.
-The displayed patisserie is mouth-watering.
-And all my favourites are there: chocolate cakes in every flavour, lemon meringue pie and raspberry tartelettes.
-The best part is that I can taste some of these delicacies.
-I can tell you that they don’t only look good, they taste even better.
+Another discovery were the fantastic cakes of Monsieur Bruno Liégard.
+He welcomed us in full regalia, wearing an impressive chef’s hat.
+I like to bake cakes myself, but these cakes were on a whole other level.
+The patisseries on display were mouth-watering.
+And all my favourites were there: chocolate cakes in every flavour combination, lemon meringue pie and raspberry tartelettes.
+The best part is that I could taste some of these delicacies.
+I can tell you that they tasted even better than they look.

-On our way to the fourth tasting, we pass through the historical heart of Montpellier.
-Le Marché Local lies in a labyrinth of little streets, but luckily Marine is there to show me the way.
-Inside this small grocery shop, you feel the love in every displayed product.
-Dorian Oulaidi makes sure that the products he sells are locally produced with heart.
-We taste a few examples of this: smoked tomatoes, local blue cheese and goats cheese wrapped in finely cut eschalot.
-It’s surprising how much flavour tickles my tasted buds with these simple ingredients.
+On our way to the fourth tasting, we passed through the historical heart of Montpellier.
+Le Marché Local lies in a labyrinth of little streets, but luckily Marine was there to show me the way.
+Inside this small grocery shop, you felt the love in every displayed product.
+Dorian Oulaidi makes sure that the products he sells are locally produced, with heart.
+We tasted a few examples of this: smoked tomatoes, local blue cheese and goats cheese wrapped in finely cut shallots.
+It’s surprising how much flavour tickled my tasted buds with these simple ingredients.

-Last stop of the day is at the fish stand of Mélissa Coquillages.
-We happen to arrive just before lunchtime and Mélissa has prepared a plate full of the freshest seafood.
-When looking at her stand, I notice a strange looking rock shaped shell.
-It appears to be a “violet”, also known as sea fig or grooved sea squirt.
-Mélissa offers me to taste one of these local animals that only live in the Mediterranean Sea.
-Marine adds that you either love it or hate it, as the taste is very iodised.
+The last stop of the day was at Mélissa Coquillages’ fish stand.
+We happened to arrive just before lunchtime and Mélissa had prepared a plate full of the freshest seafood.
+When looking at her stand, I noticed a strange looking rock shaped shell.
+It appeared to be a “violet”, also known as sea fig or grooved sea squirt.
+Mélissa offered for me to taste one of these local animals that only live in the Mediterranean Sea.
+Marine added that you either love it or hate it, as the taste is very iodised.
 And you eat them raw, as in uncooked.
-Well, I don’t want to be a party pooper, so I have a go.
-It does taste quite alright actually and it sure is very local!
-After a nice lunch, I say au revoir to Marine.
+Well, I didn’t want to be a party pooper, so I had a go.
+It did taste alright actually and it sure was very local!
+After a nice lunch, I said au revoir to Marine.
 If you want to get to know a different side of Montpellier, I highly recommend doing a Food Tour with her.
 She is a true food expert and will show you lots of interesting addresses, run by regional food artisans.